OneBadUnit/AEGIS/docs/AEGIS_DECISION_LOG.md

 **Tradeoffs Accepted:**
 - Static list requires manual curation as outlets change editorial character over time
 - 5 sources per orientation means a single dead feed shifts the balance
-- Current right-leaning sources are mostly Tier 3, which means full-spectrum corroboration (left + center + right) is partially discounted by the reliability caps
+- Current right-leaning sources are mostly Tier 3, which means full-spectrum corroboration (left + center + right) earns the maximum orientation bonus but the cluster scores will not exceed the client-side reliability caps unless Tier-1/2 sources are also present

 **Implementation:**
 `config/front_page_sources.json`.
 15 entries with `name`, `url`, `orientation`, `reliability_tier` fields only.